Find Water Pressure Drop Causes: With Fixes

 Ways to increase water pressure in the house

-Clear the aerators of sink faucets and taps of blockages.
+• Clear the aerators of sink faucets and taps of blockages

+• Ask neighbours if they are affected.
 It may be a local area issue rather than anything inside your home.

-To see if there has been a leak on the mains
+• Contact your local water authority to see if there has been a leak on the mains

 A quick way to increase water pressure in the house is to install a water pressure booster pump.
 You put it onto the cold water feed pipe and it will increase water pressure to 12 litres/min, which is satisfactory for an improved performance from the combi boiler.
 If you aren’t confident to install it yourself, call a plumber.